binyuanchen/binyuanchen.github.io/_posts/2017-04-01-introduction-to-arena-dev-cdh-hadoop.markdown

 This blog talks about how to create such a CDH Hadoop cluster using [__Arena-dev-cdh-hadoop__](arena-dev-cdh-hadoop-github).

-But is that all: just creating a setup?
-Certainly not.
-[TODO]

 System and Software Requirements
 ------------------------------
 * Mac OS X (Yosemite and above)